Chart Color Schemes

 Berowra - Brooklyn - Cowan shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area faces educational challenges, with university qualification rates at 36.6%, significantly below the SA4 region average of 57.1%.
-Bachelor degrees are the most common at 24.1%, followed by postgraduate qualifications (9.2%) and graduate diplomas (3.3%).
-Trade and technical skills are prominent, with 34.5% of residents aged 15+ holding vocational credentials – advanced diplomas (11.9%) and certificates (22.6%).
-Educational participation is high, with 31.0% of residents currently enrolled in formal education, including 10.6% in primary, 9.6% in secondary, and 5.0% in tertiary education.
+The area's university qualification rate is 36.6%, significantly lower than the SA4 region average of 57.1%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 24.1%, followed by postgraduate qualifications (9.2%) and graduate diplomas (3.3%).
+Vocational credentials are also prevalent, with 34.5% of residents aged 15+ holding such qualifications - advanced diplomas (11.9%) and certificates (22.6%).

 Frequently Asked Questions - Education